EricGebhart/flickr-fetcher/README.md

  * The server could request a new size for a group of photos by putting their records in the queue.
  * The server requests quantities and sizes that are known to be available.
  * After a request and display of recent images, the server might request new sizes for those images.
- * THe server might want to request a refresh of the recents if the fetcher isn't going full tilt. but it is happy to show the most recent currently in the database.
+ * The server might want to request a refresh of the recents if the fetcher isn't going full tilt. but it is happy to show the most recent currently in the database.
 *OR*
  * The server always requests recent images and possibly a count and sizes.